 Outcomes and Effects

-Intestinal worm infection, which used to be over 80% until the late 1960, has become a thing of the past, and in 1997, the World Health Organization declared South Korea essentially worm-free.
+Intestinal worm infection, which used to be over 80% until the late 1960s, has become a thing of the past in South Korea.
+In 1997, the World Health Organization declared South Korea essentially worm-free.
 A recent evaluation of the long-term effects documented significant gains in educational attainment and worker productivity attributable to the eradication of intestinal worm infection, especially for women.